alanqrwang/keymorph/README.md

 [B] Once the data is downloaded `./notebooks/[B] Brain extraction` can be used to extract remove non-brain tissue.

-[C] Once the brain has been extracted, we recommend centering the brain using `./notebooks/[C] Centering`.
+[C] Once the brain has been extracted, we center the brain using `./notebooks/[C] Centering`.
 During training, we randomly introduce affine augmentation to the dataset.
 This ensure that the brain stays within the volume given the affine augmentation we introduce.
 It also helps during the pretraining step of our algorithm.

 ### Pretraining KeyMorph